AlexGhimpusan/MergeSortSeq/README.md

 ## FYI:
 The "input" file contains on the first line the count of the numbers and on the second line the numbers separated by a space

-I used an algorithm to write the file, than to run it for sorting.
+I used an algorithm to write the file, then to run it for sorting.

 ## Algorithm to generate random numbers to file: